klarna-incubator/fastlane-plugin-secrets_manager_storage/README.md

 Reasons to use this (compared to the git or s3 backend):

 - certificates are stored securley (always encrypted) by default
-- all access is controlled via AWS IAM and fine-grained
+- all access is controlled via AWS IAM and is fine-grained:
-  - users can be granted access to review the Secret's metadata separate from the ability to read the actual, unencrypted values
+  - users can be granted access to review the secret's metadata separate from the ability to read the actual, unencrypted values
-  - no need to manage a `MATCH_PASSWORD` – just use how you already control access to AWS
+  - no need to manage a `MATCH_PASSWORD` – just use your existing AWS access controls
 - all access to the decrypted secrets is logged into AWS CloudTrail, providing an audit-trail to access
-- Secret lifecycle can be tracked independently of Fastlane, enabling you to have alerts on secret age
+- Secret lifecycle can be tracked independently of Fastlane, enabling you to have alerts on secret age by using the secret's version metadata (e.g. Created On)

-**NOTE**: Fastlane plugins are only automatically loaded when using a Fastfile.
-This means that using a Matchfile or `fastlane match` commands will not work with this storage backing.
-I'm happy to take contributions but I've always ended up writing Fastlane actions in my projects anyway.
+> :information_source: Fastlane plugins are only automatically loaded when using a Fastfile.
+This means that
+> using a Matchfile or `fastlane match` commands will not work with this storage backing.
+We're happy to
+> take contributions but we've always ended up writing Fastlane actions in our projects anyway (not using the `match` commands or `Matchfile`)

 ## Getting Started